react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ### Avoid rendering TabView inside ScrollView

 Nesting the `TabView` inside a vertical `ScrollView` will disable the optimizations in the `FlatList` components rendered inside the `TabView`.
 So avoid doing it if possible.

+### Use `lazy` and `lazyPlaceholder` props to render routes as needed

+The `lazy` option is disabled by default to provide a smoother tab switching experience, but you can enable it and provide a `lazyPlaceholder` component for a better lazy loading experience.
+Enabling `lazy` can improve initial load performance by rendering routes only when they come into view.
+Refer the [prop reference](#lazy) for more details.

+### Use `removeClippedSubviews` to improve memory usage

+On Android, enabling `removeClippedSubviews` can improve memory usage.
+This option can also affect rendering performance negatively, so it is disabled by default.
+So make sure to test it when enabling it.
+Refer the [prop reference](#removeclippedsubviews) for more details.

 ## Contributing